SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Introduction

 \subsection{Related Work}

-Efficient CQI classification is essential for scalable ML-driven RRM, especially in dynamic vehicular environments.
+Efficient classification and abstraction of network state information are essential for scalable ML-driven network and service management, particularly in highly dynamic vehicular environments.
 K-means clustering, a widely used unsupervised learning method, is valued for its simplicity and effectiveness in minimizing intra-cluster distances \cite{unsupervised_learning_2019}.
 It has been applied in various wireless domains, including mmWave multipath partitioning \cite{8734258}, cooperative spectrum sensing \cite{6635250}, user behavior analysis \cite{7811244}, and content caching strategies \cite{8114341}.
 However, these applications typically assume static or slowly varying data distributions and lack the real-time adaptability required in vehicular networks.
 SCAR addresses this gap by embedding K-means into a CQI compression pipeline optimized for edge-based learning under rapid state changes.
-While known issues such as sensitivity to initialization and convergence to local optima exist, techniques like randomized restarts and improved seeding strategies help mitigate them \cite{mount_sa}.
-Still, the application of K-means for real-time CQI classification in vehicular RRM remains largely unexplored.
+While known limitations of K-means, such as sensitivity to initialization and convergence to local optima, have been mitigated through techniques including randomized restarts and improved seeding strategies \cite{mount_sa}, the use of K-means for real-time network state abstraction in vehicular network management remains largely unexplored.